Blog > Last mile delivery

 AntsRoute has listed 5 ways to improve the last mile delivery management, and successfully solve this new challenge.

-According to the figures of the ADEME, the French agency for the environment and energy management, 1/4 of the kilometers traveled in the city to transport goods are done empty, while the average loading level of the vehicles is 67%.
-To optimize these trips and lost capacities, several solutions are available to the logistics managers.
+According to the figures of the ADEME, the French agency for the environment and energy management, 1/4 of the kilometres travelled in the city to transport goods are done empty, while the average loading level of the vehicles is 67%.
+To optimise these trips and lost capacities, several solutions are available to the logistics managers.

 The sharing of deliveries is a solution that does not work for all operators.
 In some cases, freight exchanges are not able to match supply and demand for transport.
 Some companies also want to continue to deliver directly, in order to guarantee the quality of the service from one end of the value chain to the other.